-The neuro-imaging group of the Froedtert & the Medical College Radiology Department has earned an international reputation for excellence.
-In close collaboration with GE Healthcare, the Radiology Department utilizes the latest computerized tomography (CT) and magnetic resonance (MR) imaging technology available.
-The department’s team teaches these advanced applications to healthcare professionals from across the globe.
+We have earned an international reputation for excellence.
+In close collaboration with GE Healthcare, the Radiology Department uses the latest CT and MRI technology available.
+The department’s team teaches these advanced applications to healthcare professionals from around the globe.

 Acute Imaging – Immediate Information When Seconds Count